 Thank you so much for reading, and I hope you found this helpful.
 Do you have any useful tips for eating vegan in Japan?
 If so, please share below!

-You can check out my post about vegan snacks and I’ll be posting about vegan restaurants in Japan soon!
+You can also check out my post about vegan snacks in Japan.